[Mt. Chokai-Tobishima Geopark: Nikaho (2)] Coexistence with nature brought about by the wisdom of our ancestors

 • access:

-• Public transportation: (Hi) 4 minutes by taxi from Kanaura Station on the JR Uetsu Main Line, (Serita) approximately 6 minutes by taxi from Nikaho Station on the JR Uetsu Main Line
+• Public transportation: (Flight) 4 minutes by taxi from Kanaura Station on the JR Uetsu Main Line, (Serita) Approximately 6 minutes by taxi from Nikaho Station on the JR Uetsu Main Line

-• Car: (Flight) Approximately 5 minutes from Kanaura IC on the Nihonkai Tohoku Expressway (Serita) Approximately 7 minutes from Nikaho IC on the Nihonkai Tohoku Expressway
+• By car: (Flight) Approximately 5 minutes from Konoura IC on the Nihonkai Tohoku Expressway (Serita) Approximately 7 minutes from Nikaho IC on the Nihonkai Tohoku Expressway

 Google Map